Västerås: Transport

 Air travel for the city is served by Stockholm-Västerås Airport, which is located 7.4 km from the city centre.
 However, the airport only provides limited destinations such as Spain and the United Kingdom.
 The nearest Stockholm Arlanda Airport provides more domestic and international destinations, it is located 111 km to the south east of Västerås.
-Västerås Central Station is located in the city centre which provides direct trains link to Stockholm and other parts of South Sweden.
+Västerås Central Station is located in the city centre which provides direct train links to Stockholm and other parts of South Sweden.